 Staff had the skills, knowledge and experience to carry out their roles.

-Staff new to the practice had a structured induction programme.
+Staff new to the practice including locum staff had a structured induction programme.
 We confirmed clinical staff completed the continuing professional development required for their registration with the General Dental Council.